 Another benefit when considering a merger or acquisition is that, even if the deal does not go through, you will have learned a lot.
 First, the next time you consider a merger or acquisition, you and your team have a much better understanding of the process and can manage it more quickly and cost-effectively.
 Secondly, the process teaches you a great deal about your business.
 Looking at your organization through the eyes of someone considering you for a merger or acquisition gives an entirely new perspective on your businesses.
 This perspective can help you to identify changes that will make your business even more appealing in the next opportunity, like securing non-compete agreements with key employees.

 If you are considering a merger or acquisition, be sure to seek legal and financial advice before connecting with potential new business partners.
-As you’ll read in next month’s blog post Six Mistakes Companies Make When Considering Mergers & Acquisitions, the biggest mistake companies make is to move far along in the process before seeking legal and financial advice.
+Click here to review six mistakes companies make when considering a merger or acquisition.
+The biggest mistake companies make is to move far along in the process before seeking legal and financial advice.